-4.5 Rules/Requirements Concerning Independence of Directors Management Board
+4.5 Independence of Directors and Conflicts of Interest

 The members of the management board of an AG are subject to a duty of loyalty to the company, have to observe the best interests of the company and are bound by a non-compete obligation for the duration of office.
 They shall disclose conflicts of interest to the supervisory board without undue delay.
 The DCGK also makes statements to that effect.
 In certain situations, members of the management board should thus either abstain from casting votes or not even participate in the meeting or the relevant topic.